penpot/penpot-helm/charts/penpot/README.md

 Helm chart for Penpot, the Open Source design and prototyping platform.

+## What is Penpot

+Penpot is the first **open-source** design tool for design and code collaboration.
+Designers can create stunning designs, interactive prototypes, design systems at scale, while developers enjoy ready-to-use code and make their workflow easy and fast.
+And all of this with no handoff drama.

+Penpot is available on browser and [self host](https://penpot.app/self-host).
+It’s web-based and works with open standards (SVG, CSS and HTML).
+And last but not least, it’s free!

 ## Installing the Chart

 To install the chart with the release name `my-release`: